 CMLP offers two rebate programs providing thousands of dollars towards the cost of installing solar panels at your home or business.
 You’ll want to take advantage of both programs, if your system meets eligibility requirements.

-MLP Solar Program Rebate: Offers a one-time incentive of $1,200 per kW DC of solar photovoltaic (PV) capacity installed, capped at 50% of system cost or $30,000, whichever is less.
-This incentive is funded through matching contributions of $600 per kW(DC) from CMLP and from the Massachusetts Department of Energy Resources (DOER) provide matching contributions of $600 per kW DC of installed solar capacity to fund this incentive.
-Residential and commercial arrays of 25 kW DC or less installed by customers in good standing are eligible.
+MLP Solar Program Rebate: Offers a one-time incentive of $1,200 per kW(DC) of solar photovoltaic (PV) capacity installed, capped at 50% of system cost or $30,000, whichever is less.
+This incentive is funded through matching contributions of $600 per kW(DC) from CMLP and from the Massachusetts Department of Energy Resources (DOER).
+Residential and commercial arrays of 25 kW(DC) or less installed by customers in good standing are eligible.
 Note the bolded deadlines in Steps B2 and D1 that rebate applicants must meet in order to receive this incentive.

-CMLP Solar PV Rebate: Offers an additional one-time rebate of $625 per kW DC of installed solar PV generation capacity, capped at $3,125 per service address.
-Residential installations up to 167 kW AC and commercial installations of any size are eligible.
+CMLP Solar PV Rebate: Offers an additional one-time rebate of $625 per kW(DC) of installed solar PV generation capacity, capped at $3,125 per service address.
+Residential installations up to 167 kW(AC) and commercial installations of any size are eligible.
 There is no expiration date anticipated for this rebate.

 Steps to Installing Solar

 Here are the steps to apply for both rebates and install solar at your home or business.
 If you are applying for the CMLP Solar PV Rebate only, you can skip steps A1, B1, C2-3, and G1-7.
 The 11 relevant steps for you are: A2-3, B2, C1, D1-3, E1-3, and F1.
 If you are applying for both the MLP Solar Program Rebate and the CMLP Solar PV Rebate, all 22 steps below are relevant for you.